lechugalf/full-stack/SOLUTION.md

 ### 3. Unit Testing

 Added unit tests for the items controller, I created happy path and corner case scenarios for each controller: getItem, getItemById, and addItem.
 Test is using Jest mocks for dependencies of items controller (fileService and Cache).
 Tests follows Prepare > Action > Assert flow.

+### 4. Memory Leak in Item Component

+Instead of using a flag, I decided to use the AbortController API to abort requests if the useEffect cleanup function.